MrAGi/SQLiteInspector/readme.md

 If you are unsure how to install these then I suggest you stick to the binary for your system.

-###Mac Binary
+###Mac Executable

 You should be able to drag the application bundle to whatever folder you like and run SQLite Inspector from there.

-The binary has only been tested on Mac OS X 10.8.3 so I have no idea whether it will work on other versions at this stage - please let me know so I can update this notice.
+The binary has only tested on Mac OS X 10.8.3 and 10.7.5 so I have no idea whether it will work on other versions at this stage - please let me know so I can update this notice.

-###Windows Binary
+###Windows Executable

 Run the msi installer to install SQLite Inspector.
 Once installer you should be able to run the application by clicking on **sqlite_browser** file in the installed folder.

-The binary has only been tested on Windows 7 Home Premium SP1 so I have no idea whether it will work on other versions at this stage - please let me know so I can update this notice.
+The binary has only been tested on Windows 7 Home Premium SP1 (64 bit) so I have no idea whether it will work on other versions at this stage - please let me know so I can update this notice.

 ###Bugs and Errors